 - The bank loans associated with the account (“loans”)

-- A list of all movements (“statements”) between 1/1/2018 (“start_date”) and 25/10/2018 (“end_date”)
+- A list of all statements (“statements”) between 1/1/2018 (“start_date”) and 25/10/2018 (“end_date”)

-In most cases, the bank’s response will take the form of code, and the receiver will be responsible for formatting the data appropriately to be able to process it and integrate into their business processes.
+In most cases, the bank’s response will take the form of code, and the receiver will be responsible for formatting the data appropriately to be able to process it and integrate it into their business processes.

 - Pure data output in JSON format, readable by applications to integrate into the business processes of a company.